juliohm1978/charts/charts/fullapp/README.md

 ## Init containers and extra containers

-It is possible to define `initContainers` with the `pod.initContainers[]` list and additional containers in the Pod with `pod.extraContainers[]`.
+It is possible to define init containers with the `pod.initContainers[]` list and additional containers in the Pod with `pod.extraContainers[]`.
 The contents of each item follow the same spec for the Containers API:

 https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#container-v1-core